 As one of the most effective online platforms for professionals, LinkedIn is visited every day by people who want to expand their network and strengthen their connections.
-This includes professionals, marketers, entrepreneurs, and people from all kinds of industries.
+This includes professionals, marketers, entrepreneurs, and people working in a vast number of different industries.

-Typically, you can only send LinkedIn messages to your connections.
+Typically, you can only send LinkedIn messages to your 1st degree connections.
 This refers to people who sent you an invite or received an invite from you.
-You are connected with the people who accepted your invite, as well as those whose invites you accepted.
+You are connected with the people who accepted your invite, as well as those whose invites you’ve accepted.

 The Privacy of LinkedIn Messages

 LinkedIn messages are totally discreet and private.
-This means only the person who sends and the person who receives can view the messages sent via LinkedIn.
+This means that only the sender and the recipient can view the messages sent through LinkedIn.
 There are four types of messages on LinkedIn, and you might want to learn the differences between each one.
 The good news is that all four types are private.

-InMails allow users to directly message other people on LinkedIn even if they are not connected.
-You can either pay to be able to send InMails, or you may receive a certain number of InMails by upgrading to a Premium LinkedIn account.
-The number of InMails you receive depends on what type of Premium account you have.
+- InMail allows users to directly message other people on LinkedIn even if they are not connected.
+You can either pay to be able to send InMail, or you may receive a certain amount of InMail by upgrading to a Premium LinkedIn account.
+The number of InMail you can receive depends on what type of Premium account you have

-Finally, paid direct Messages are a paid advertising option that allows users to send ads to specific avatars on LinkedIn.
-This is used by corporations and businessmen and women who want to grow their business.
-Sponsored messages may have call-to-action buttons, image banners, and optional forms to generate leads.
-But even sponsored messages are private on LinkedIn.
+Finally, paid direct messages (or, sponsored messages) are a paid advertising option that allows users to send ads to specific avatars on LinkedIn.
+This is used by corporations and businessmen and women who are looking to grow their companies.
+Sponsored messages may have call-to-action buttons, image banners, and optional forms to generate leads, but even sponsored messages are private on LinkedIn.

 All four types of messages are private and cannot be received or opened by anyone other than the recipient.

 If you are a member of a LinkedIn group, you can send direct messages to other members—those messages are also one hundred percent private.
-However, group admins and managers have the option to start a conversation with group members, and messages sent in a group chat format are not totally private as other members were mentioned or tagged in the message as well.
+However, group admins and managers have the option to start a conversation with group members, and messages sent in a group chat format are not completely private as other members can be mentioned or tagged in the messages as well.

-The same thing applies to multiple recipient messages, which are not private one message can mention up to fifty other users.
-That said, only the specified recipients will be able to receive and see the multiple recipient message.
+The same thing applies to multiple recipient messages, which are not private.
+One message of this type can mention up to fifty other users.
+That being said, only the specified recipients will be able to receive and see the multiple user message.

-Privacy is an important issue for all forms of social media, and LinkedIn is no exception.
+Privacy is an important topic on all forms of social media, and LinkedIn is no exception.
 LinkedIn users want to protect their data and make sure their interactions with their contacts remain confidential.